BACK TO GREEK WINE

 And the word for “our” is mas – (mas).

 Yasou – (Yah soo) To your health – is for saying cheers to 1 person.
-Also, a casual hello.
+Also, as a casual hello.

 Yamas – (Yah mas) To our health – when saying cheers to more than one person